 - A plea of nolo contender (no contest)

 - Imposition of some form of punishment, a restraint on liberty (jail, house arrest) or penalty

 - Admitting facts sufficient to justify a guilty verdict

 - Deferred adjudication

 The determination of whether an offense is a “serious felony” also can be complicated.
 For example, a misdemeanor under Florida law can be an “aggravated felony” depending on the precise sentence imposed by the judge.
 While many people would presume that violent offenses would constitute aggravated felonies, they might not realize that this might include offenses like domestic violence.
-While an expungment of a conviction may relieve one of the negative consequences of a criminal conviction, this is a fairly murky area that may be affected by whether the crime was a state or federal crime and when the conviction occurred.
-Generally, expungments that occur after July 14, 2011 will not be recognized as eliminating the conviction for immigration purposes.
+While an expungement of a conviction may relieve one of the negative consequences of a criminal conviction, this is a fairly murky area that may be affected by whether the crime was a state or federal crime and when the conviction occurred.
+Generally, expungements that occur after July 14, 2011, will not be recognized as eliminating the conviction for immigration purposes.
 Our Florida immigration attorneys offer legal counsel and representation in immigration proceedings to non-citizens who have a criminal record or face pending criminal charges.
 Call us today at Ayo and Iken to schedule your confidential free consultation at 1-800-469-3486 or email us.